 Two Australian fellows, Mike Cannon-Brookes and Scott Farquhar, the co-owners of Atlassian and the creators of Jira, know from their own experience that teamwork can be messy and chaotic.

 The complexity of teams can be supported by the right project management software.
-Yuri Warczynski, recognized as the tech CEO of the Year in the Ukrainian IT BIZ Awards 2016 and the co-founder of Epicflow, has demonstrated that it’s possible to manage over a hundred employees with a single project manager while at the same time enabling a company to grow.
-To do this, you need an analytical project management tool to assist you in allocating resources, setting priorities, and creating effort-based workloads.
-Your team will happily thank you afterwards.
-Using a specific tool for a specific function keeps everything in order.
+Yuri Warczynski, recognized as the tech CEO of the Year in the Ukrainian IT BIZ Awards 2017, the co-founder of HYS Enterprise and Epicflow, a resource management solution, has demonstrated that it’s possible to manage over a hundred employees with a single project manager while at the same time enabling a company to grow.
+This becomes possible if you leverage an analytical project management tool like Epicflow.
+It can assist you in:

-Build Trust-Based on Autonomy and Transparency
+Build Trust Based on Autonomy and Transparency

 To build confidence, all you have to do is provide your team with enough free space for local knowledge.
 Autonomous teams become more productive in that they generate fresh and innovative ideas and complete their tasks quickly.
 To make sure their focus does not shift, you should first determine a list of priorities to create better flow.
 Howard Schultz, the current CEO of Starbucks, lists trust and focus in his agenda for successful leadership.
 This PM-savvy expert is sure that “working mindfully and honestly” is the backbone of an effective team.
 Balanced and powerful teamwork is impossible without the pillar of honesty.
 For effective collaboration, you need to ensure that workloads and progress of tasks are as transparent as possible.